-On December 22, 2017, SAB 118 was issued to address the application of US GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Tax Act.
-Upon refinement of certain estimates from those computed as of December 31, 2017, the Company has recorded an additional income tax benefit of \$1,809 during the three and six months ended June 30, 2018.
-As the Company continues to analyze the Tax Act additional adjustments may be necessary.
+On December 22, 2017, SAB 118 was issued to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Tax Act.
+Upon refinement of certain estimates from those computed as of December 31, 2017, the Company has recorded an additional income tax benefit of \$162 and \$1,971 during the three and nine months ended September 30, 2018.
+These amounts related to deductions received from pass through entities in 2017 that were greater than anticipated when the December 31, 2017 tax provision was prepared.
+As the Company continues to analyze the Tax Act, additional adjustments may be necessary.